exercism/javascript/concepts/conditionals/about.md

 ```
 <!-- prettier-ignore-end -->

 This is sometimes used when checking for an error condition for example.
-In general it is not recommended because it is easy to forgot to add the brackets back in when adding a second statement that should depend on the same condition.
+In general it is not recommended because it is easy to forget to add the brackets back in when adding a second statement that should depend on the same condition.

 When writing functions, it is a common pattern to omit the `else` block and use an early `return` in the `if` block instead.
+In many cases this reduces _nesting_ and makes the code more readable and easier to follow.

 ```javascript
 function checkNumber(num) {